I Want To...

 - MD; Medicine, Weill Cornell Medical College (2009)

-- Columbia University Medical Center / Psychiatry (2013)
+- New York-Presbyterian/Columbia University Irving Medical Center / Psychiatry (2013)

-- Columbia University Medical Center / Psychiatry (2014)
+- New York-Presbyterian/Columbia University Irving Medical Center / Psychiatry (2014)

 Research & Publications